Home > News > Good to Know: The Federal Reserve and U.S. monetary policy

 U.S. Federal Reserve Bank

-After months of criticism for its handling of rising inflation, last month the Federal Reserve received positive coverage across the news media, from the Wall Street Journal to the New York Times.
+After months of criticism for its handling of rising inflation, in late December 2023 the Federal Reserve received positive coverage across the news media, from the Wall Street Journal to the New York Times.
 Fed policies, in combination with administration actions and market changes, appear to be guiding the U.S. economy to a “soft landing.”
 In a soft landing, inflation lessens without tipping the economy into a recession or higher unemployment levels.

 Even if the Fed succeeds, it is likely to find itself in presidential campaign crosshairs.
 The Federal Reserve has long been a target for populist anger, both from the left and right.
 Many candidates criticize the Fed’s outsized impact on the economy, including the Republican presidential frontrunner Donald Trump in the past, Ron DeSantis during Republican primary debates, and continued Republican senators’ pushback against the Fed’s bond-buying policies